Peter Christian Frølich: Local politics

-Frølich was elected to Bergen City Council in 2011.
+Frølich was elected to Bergen City Council in 2011 and served there until 2015.

 Party politics

 Frølich had been considered as one of the candidates to potentially succeed Erna Solberg after she announced her resignation following the 2025 parliamentary election.
 Frølich later announced that he wouldn't seek the leadership due to family reasons, but was open to become deputy leader instead.
+In December, he withdrew his deputy leadership candidacy and instead expressed interest in succeeding Ine Eriksen Søreide as chair of the Standing Committee on Foreign Affairs and Defence if she is elected party leader.

 Parliament

 Frølich was elected as a member of the Storting for Hordaland in the 2013 election.
 He has been re-elected since.

 Frølich joined the Standing Committee on Justice in 2013.
 He was promoted to Second Vice Chair in 2017.

 In 2021, he additionally became chair of the Standing Committee on Scrutiny and Constitutional Affairs.
 As chair of the Standing Committee on Scrutiny and Constitutional Affairs, he oversaw the committee's inquires into impartiality and stock trading issues involving cabinet ministers of the Støre government and former prime minister Erna Solberg.
 He was also the main sponsor for an amendment to the Norwegian constitution, which would ensure judicial independence of the courts from any political interference in the event of authoritarian rule.
 The amendment was unanimously approved both in the Standing Committee on Scrutiny and Constitutional Affairs and the full parliament.

 Following the 2025 election, he moved to the Standing Committee on Foreign Affairs and Defence and additionally became the party's spokesperson on defence.
+In March 2026, he succeeded Ine Eriksen Søreide as the chair of the committee after she had been elected leader of the Conservative Party.

 In January 2024, he was given an Order of Merit, 3rd Class medal for his personal contribution in aiding Ukrainian society.
 He was rewarded another medal in May, the Medal of Honour by the Ukrainian National Military Academy for his volunteering aid to the country.
 In September, he was rewarded with the Defender of the Motherland Medal.